Law Enforcement Officer Position

 Felony Conviction(s) as a Juvenile Will be carefully reviewed

-Ability to Read & Write the English Language Yes
+Ability to Read, Speak & Write the English Language Yes

-Other NOTE: If you are only interested in applying and sending scores to Gig Harbor, you do not need to complete PST's Personal History Statement (PHS).
+Other NOTE: If you are only interested in sending scores to Gig Harbor, you do not need to complete PST's Personal History Statement (PHS).
 Gig Harbor has a separate process.

 Gig Harbor Police Department - Entry Level Police Officer Disqualifiers